gabrielcessil/LBPM_Installer/README.md

 ## To install LPBM:

-0) If you downloaded this content as a zip: unzip it
+0) Clone this content.
+Or downloaded this content as a zip from github UI and unzip it.

 1) Open terminal and navigate until this folder location